liaowow/portfolio/FUN_PAGE_PLAN.md

 # Fun Page Implementation Plan

-A creative 3D carousel gallery showcasing fun activities shared by Annie and Allan.
+A Netflix-style multimedia gallery showcasing fun activities shared by Annie and Allan.

 ## 🎯 Project Overview

-Build a visually-driven Fun page using a **3D CSS carousel** to showcase images and videos of activities shared by Annie and Allan.
-The carousel will have 4 faces for the 4 categories, with smooth rotation and depth effects.
+Build a visually-driven Fun page using a **Netflix-style layout** to showcase images and videos of activities shared by Annie and Allan.
+The page features a hero banner with the latest adventure, followed by horizontal scrolling category rows with poster-style cards and Swiper.js carousel modals for detailed media viewing.

 **Categories**: food, art, nature, entertainment